July 23-25, 2025

 Amy Nisenson, Principal Consultant, Nisenson Consulting LLC

 “Strategic corporate fundraising” involves a thoughtful, targeted approach where non-profit organizations seek donations and partnerships from businesses by aligning their mission with the company’s values, objectives, and community priorities.
-This approach often includes tactics such as direct giving, employee giving programs, and sponsorship opportunities designed to create mutual benefits and generate meaningful, long-term support.
+This approach often includes tactics such as direct giving, employee-giving programs, and sponsorship opportunities designed to create mutual benefits and generate meaningful, long-term support.
 This workshop will help you unlock the secrets to successful corporate fundraising.

 Workshop 705 AI for Good